Geodesic Calculus on Implicitly Defined Latent Manifolds: Experiment details

 \paragraph{\textit{SVAE} network.} We use the pythae framework \citep{chadebec2022pythae} for implementing an \textit{SVAE} network with a decoder that decodes to vMF distributions without fixed variances.
 We use $l=10$ latent dimensions.
 We optimize with AdamW \citep{LoHu17} using a batch size of 100, an initial learning rate of $10^{-3}$, and an adaptive learning rate scheduler with a patience of 10 and reduce by a factor of 0.05.
 We use two fully connected layers to learn the embedding with dimensions (90, 30, 10) and a separate second layer (30, 1) for the variance.
 For the decoder, we have dimension (10, 30, 90) followed by one layer (90, 90) for the decoded mean and one layer (90, 30) for the decoded variances.

 \paragraph{Projection learning.} We train the projection on the embedded samples by embedding the full set of training data and sampling one point per resulting vMF distribution.
-We use a fully connected network with layers (10, 64, 64, 64, 10) and choose $\sigma=0.05 $.
+We use a fully connected network with 4 layers of 64 intermediate dimensions and Leaky ReLU activation functions, and we choose $\sigma=0.05 $.

 In \cref{figapp:mocapgeodesics}, we provide an additional example of geodesic interpolation.
 Moreover, as further variant, in this figure we also show a path computed using the pullback metric $\W_{\manifold}$ but without using the implicit representation \(\ifunc_\sigma\) as constraint.